HNorderhus/HackyourCAD/README.md

 # Minimax algorithm

-The computer's ai is realized by having the Minimax algorithm implemented.
+The computer's AI is realized by having the Minimax algorithm implemented.

 It is used to determine the optimal move for a player in a two-player, zero-sum game where both players have perfect information.
 Zero-sum means that the gain of one player is the loss of the other player.
 Perfect information means that both players know the state of the game at any given time.